The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

+In Table~\ref{tab:main_table}, we show Suff and Comp scores across methods and datasets, for both the Standard and Counterfactual-Trained (CT) models.
+95\% confidence intervals are shown in parentheses, obtained by bootstrap with data and model seeds resampled 100k times.
+Bolded numbers are the best in their group at a statistical significance threshold of $p<.05$.
+We give results for SST-2 in the Supplement, including for Exhaustive Search since we use short sequences there, as well as for Vanilla Gradient as it performs much worse than other methods.
+We summarize our key observations as follows:

+\textbf{1.
+PLS performs the best out of all of the explanation methods, and it is the only method to consistently outperform Random Search}.
+Improvements in Sufficiency are statistically significant for every dataset using both Standard and CT models, with differences of up to 12.9 points over LIME and 7.6 points over Random Search.
+For Comprehensiveness, PLS is the best method in 9 of 10 comparisons, 7 of which are statistically significant, and improvements are as large as 20.8 points over LIME and 17 points over Random Search.

+\textbf{2.
+LIME is the best salience method on both Suff and Comp metrics, but it is still outperformed by Random Search on Sufficiency in 9 of 10 comparisons, by up to 21.5 points}.
+LIME does appear to perform better than Random Search on Comprehensiveness with three of five datasets for Standard models and four of five with CT models, where the largest improvement over Random Search is 7.49 points.

+\textbf{3.
+Suff and Comp scores are often much worse for CT models than for Standard models}.
+With Random Search, for instance, Comp scores are worse for all datasets (by up to 24.16 points), and Suff scores are worse by 16.92 points for SNLI, though there are not large changes in Suff for other datasets.
+The differences here show that the OOD nature of counterfactual inputs can heavily influence metric scores, and they lend support to our argument about the OOD problem in Sec.~\ref{sec:ood_argument}.
+In particular, these metrics are more easily optimized when counterfactuals are OOD because it is easier to identify feature subsets that send the model confidence to 1 or 0.

-\textbf{Should We Prefer Counterfactual-Trained Models If They Are Harder to Explain?} This question is raised by the fact that Suff and Comp scores are often worse for CT models (see Sec.~\ref{sec:explanation_experiments}).
-We suggest that the only reason for choosing between Standard and CT models is that CT models' explanations are not influenced by the model prior and random seed to the extent that Standard models' explanations are, as we argued in Sec.~\ref{sec:ood_argument}.
-If one prefers explanations (and explanation metrics) to reflect what a model \emph{has learned from the data}, rather than the model prior and random seed, one would prefer to use CT models.
-It would be a mistake to prefer the standardly trained models on the grounds that they are ``more easily explained'' when this difference is due to the way we unintentionally influence model behavior for out-of-distribution data points.
+Given the results above, we recommend that explanations be obtained using PLS for models trained with Counterfactual Training.
+Though explanation metrics are often worse for CT models, the only reason for choosing between Standard and CT models is that CT models' explanations are socially aligned, while Standard models' explanations are socially misaligned.
+It would be a mistake to prefer standardly trained models on the grounds that they are ``more easily explained'' when this difference is due to the way we unintentionally influence model behavior for OOD data points.
+When using CT models, however, we should be comfortable optimizing for Sufficiency and Comprehensiveness scores, and PLS produces the best explanations under these metrics.